Kefalos Travel Guide

 The Parthenon © Nathan Hughes Hamilton

-Kefalos itself is dotted with the usual souvenir shops and grocery stores geared towards holidaymakers, but more seasoned shoppers usually find themselves heading to Kardamena or the very cosmopolitan Kos Town where there is a much larger variety of shops, markets and boutiques to choose from, and bargain hunters can buy anything from homemade jams and honey to expensive hand crafted jewellery and other trinkets.
+The usual souvenir shops and grocery stores dot Kefalos.
+Seasoned shoppers usually find themselves heading to Kardamena or Kos Town, where there are more shops, markets and boutiques to choose from.
+Visitors can buy anything from homemade jams and honey to expensive, hand-crafted jewellery.

-Kefalos is not as well known for its nightlife as some other Greek holiday resorts, but it is by no means boring.
-A number of bars offer cocktails and live music, and this fun but low-key night time entertainment is the norm for the resort.
+Though its nightlife isn't as well-known as some other Greek resorts, Kefalos is by no means boring.
+A number of low-key bars offer cocktails and live music.

-The shingle beach in Kefalos can be very hard on your feet.
-Make sure you have good sandals for the beach and even swimming shoes.
+The shingle beach in Kefalos can be very hard on feet.
+Visitors to wear good sandals.